Sharon S. Oselin

 Sharon S. Oselin is an Associate Professor of Sociology and Public Policy (Cooperating), the Academic Director of the Presley Center of Crime and Justice Studies, and Affiliated Faculty of the Labor Studies Program.
 She earned her Ph.D. from UC Irvine and is a past fellow of the American Association of University Women.

-Her research interests encompass crime, deviance, and criminal justice, gender and sexuality, organizations, social movements, and culture.
-Much of her work focuses on the intersections of crime, deviance, and gender, with a particular emphasis on sex work.
-Sharon is the author of Leaving Prostitution: Getting Out and Staying Out of Sex Work (New York University Press, 2014).
-Based on multi-site ethnographic data, this book exposes the dynamics that unfold between service organizations and female street sex workers.
-To that end, she assesses the process of exiting, the extent to which organizations facilitate or constrain this transition, and individual agency and resistance along the way.
-Her work also appears in a wide variety of journals, including American Sociological Review, Gender & Society, Sociological Forum, Deviant Behavior, Sexualities, Sociological Perspectives and elsewhere.
+Her broad research interests encompass crime, deviance, and criminal justice, gender and sexuality, organizations, and culture.
+Much of her work, however, focuses on the intersections of crime, deviance, and gender, with a particular emphasis on sex work.
+Dr. Oselin is the author of Leaving Prostitution: Getting Out and Staying Out of Sex Work (New York University Press, 2014).
+Based on multi-site ethnographic data, this book exposes the dynamics that unfold between service organizations and female street sex workers who affiliate with them.
+To that end, she assesses the process of exiting, the extent to which organizations facilitate or constrain this transition, and the agency of women along the way.
+Dr. Oselin’s work also appears in a wide variety of journals, including American Sociological Review, Social Problems, Gender & Society, Journal of Developmental and Life-Course Criminology, Sociological Forum, Deviant Behavior, Sexualities, Sociological Perspectives and elsewhere.

-Sharon is currently working on a book project (with Katie Hail-Jares) that investigates how gentrification impacts those engaged in the illicit street sex market.
+Sharon is currently working on a project (with Katie Hail-Jares) that investigates how gentrification impacts those engaged in the illicit street sex market.
 This study draws on sex workers who operate in two distinct neighborhoods within Washington D.C. (one highly gentrified, the other underdeveloped); a comparative analysis that illuminates how they interpret, experience, and adapt to urban changes incited by gentrification.
-They find that urban redevelopment can greatly affect street sex work because it changes ecological conditions, may alter social interactions (with police, residents, fellow sex workers, clients), and modifies risks, all of which have implications for where, and if, individuals continue to operate in the trade.
+The authors find that urban redevelopment can greatly affect street-based sex markets because it changes ecological conditions, alters social interactions and social support (with police, residents, fellow sex workers, clients), and modifies risks, all of which have implications for where, and if, individuals continue to operate in the trade and for the neighborhoods in which it transpires.

 Oselin, Sharon S. 2018.
 “Challenging Stigma: Identity Work among Male Sex Workers in a Recovery Program.”
 Sociological Perspectives 61(2): 240-256.